kmcphillips/twilio-rails/README.md

 * Only North American phone numbers are supported, 1 plus 10 digits (`+155566677777`).
 * Some North American assumptions of "day" are hidden in a couple places.
-* Not all Twilio TwiML features are supported, such as `gather: { type: :speech }`.
-Many though are easy to add flags that are just passed through, and are easy to add.
 * Only production tested with MySQL and SQLite, but should work with Postgres.
 Assumes `utf8mb4` encoding in MySQL, but the migration does not specify it in order to support other DBs.
 * Only production tested with Sidekiq, but any ActiveJob provider should work.
 * SMS handling is pretty simple and pattern matching based.
 This is not an implementation of a full chat bot.
 Other better frameworks exist for that.
 * Generators do not generate tests, but should look at the generator `test_framework` config and produce tests or specs for the created classes.
+* Not all Twilio TwiML features are supported.
+Many though are easy to add flags that are just passed through, and are easy to add.
+  * The `gather:` should support `hints:` and some other config options.

 ## Contributing